Alec-Stashevsky/GAP-climate-research/README.md

 # Methodolgy

 To calculate emissions from the raw APA Annual Meeting attendance data, a variety of open data and tools have been leveraged.
-Below is a diagram illustrating how the raw data is geo-coded and subsequently used to estimate travel emissions for both air and ground commutes.
+Below is a diagram illustrating how the raw data is geo-coded and subsequently used to estimate travel emissions for both air and ground transport.

 ![APA Methodology Diagram](/images/APA-Flow-Diagram.jpg)